leetvr/hy/docs/source/tutorial/getting-started.rst

 ===============

-To demonstrate all the basic features of Hytopia, we’re going to build a game of Capture The Flag (you can capture a Flag, or even something else, if you’d prefer).
-The idea is simple: you, or another member of your team, need to grab the other team’s Flag and get it back to your base, before the other team does the same to you.
+To demonstrate all the basic features of Hytopia, we’re going to build a game of Capture The Flag.
+The idea is simple: you, or another member of your team, need to grab the other team’s flag and get it back to your base, before the other team does the same to you.

 You’ll see how Hytopia lets you combine simple primitives to quickly build a deceptively-complex game.
-The game you build will automatically be multiplayer, have fast networking, handle a variety of devices and controllers, and have robust error recovery and reporting.
-With a few clicks you’ll be able to share the game you’ve made with your friends, put it on Hytopia’s Marketplace for others to play, or use it as the base of your own creation.
+The game you build will automatically be multiplayer, have fast networking, be easy to extend and have robust error recovery.
+With a few clicks you’ll be able to share the game you’ve made with your friends, or use it as the base of your own creation.

 You can follow along this tutorial at your own pace, and you should feel free to add your own twists and turns to the basic game we lay out.